TrentBrunson/Turbo_Learning/README.md

 ![alt text](https://github.com/TrentBrunson/turbo-learning/blob/main/DB/QuickDBD-CFB_DB.png)

-During our data exploration, we identified a primary key, joined tables to more accurately represent the data, dropped duplicates and narrowed the number of years and attributes to test, based of what we found to be of highest importance.
+During our data exploration, we created a primary key, joined tables to more accurately represent the data, dropped duplicates and narrowed the number of years and attributes to test, based on what we found to be of highest importance.

 ![alt text](https://github.com/TrentBrunson/turbo-learning/blob/main/Presentation%20Images/Database-1.PNG)

 ### Dashboard
-For this segment, we have completed a storybaord of what will become our dashabord, listed our tools and determined the interactive features.
+For this segment, we have completed a storyboard of what will become our dashabord, listed our tools and determined the interactive features.
 See below for a full description of our storyboard and working plan.

 #### Tools Used:
 * HTML
 * Bootstrap
 * CSS
+* Python
+* Flask
+* Pandas
+* Numpy
+* joblib
 * Heroku

 #### Outline